Back to all articles

 6 annuity fees and commissions to consider

 Every annuity contract is different, but there are common fees and commissions that many investors will find.
-Here are six that you should know about before investing.
+Here are six that you should know about before investing or contributing.

 Surrender charges

-Surrender charges are early-withdrawal fees you pay when you withdraw more than the allowed amount before the end of the “surrender period,” which often lasts for six to eight years.
+Surrender charges are early-withdrawal fees you pay when you withdraw more than the allowed amount before the end of the “surrender period,” which varies by product.
 Some contracts allow you to withdraw at certain moments or take out money early in extreme situations (like medical emergencies) without penalty.

 The insurer generally sets this fee on a sliding scale that starts at a higher percentage at the beginning of the period and gradually declines.
 In general, percentages are highest on deferred annuities.
 For example, in the first year, the surrender charge may be a 7% penalty but drop a percentage point every year after.